 As guests waited to build their hand-sandwich, we asked them to write a small effort they could make to reduce their food waste.
 Their responses would be posted at the end of the night and then later used to assess some of the emerging themes people associate food waste with.

-After the event, I sorted the 200 bite-sized responses and created a chart to highlight the emerging themes.
-The image below is a condensed version.
+After the event, 200 bite-sized responses were sorted into a chart (a condensed version is shown below) to highlight the emerging themes.
 The results from this experience are still being used to inspire new directions for my thesis on food rituals.